Status: Final regulation

 The most likely legal form of the implementation is “regulation”, which means that it takes direct legal effect in all Member States.

 Ecodesign requirements for room air conditioning appliances entered into force in 2012.
-Labelling regulation entered into force 26 July 2011.
+Labelling regulation entered into force in July 2011.

 The scope of the ecodesign regulation includes: